Metric | Description | Other Names/Notes |

 \[ \text{MAE} = \frac{1}{n}\sum_{i=1}^{n}|y_i - \hat{y}_i| \tag{4.4}\]

-MAE is a great metric when all you really want to know is how far off your predictions are from the observed values.
+MAE is a great metric when all you really want to know is how far off your predictions typically are from the observed values.
 It is not as sensitive to large errors as the MSE.

 mean(abs(df_test$rating - predictions))